tommysullivan/ts-injector/lib/test-portal/readme.md

 Manual Testing

-    - Enable specification of error messages
     - Enable optional comments for any step or scenario
     - Enable attachments
-    - Ability to manually update (and then optionally save) step / scenario outcomes with pass/fail + outcome data
-    - Ability to indicate in Gherkin / Test Steps that things are manual so as to cause display of them and udpate of them to work
-    - Ability to filter by statuses that are pertinent only to manul steps
+    - Ability to use a DSL to specify more granular manual steps beyond the Gherkin (deferred - just write more detailed gherkin)

 Running a Test

-    - Ability to run new test (hardcoded at first) with web UI
+    - Ability to run new test (hardcoded at first) with web UI (workaround: run test locally and PUT it to the server or view in local server)
     - Ability to vary configuration from web UI
     - Can view current local gherkin test "dry run" and then click "Run" to run.
 Redirects to test result with "Refresh" button.
     - Can check which scenarios you want to run manually (they start off as all selected) - gotcha: scenario outlines?